What Color Does Pink and Green Make?

 Use Pink and Green on These Kawaii Coloring Pages for Kids

 There's no need to wait for a holiday to try your hand at all the fun colors pink and green can make.
-You can mix them right now on these adorable Kawaii coloring pages!
+You can mix them right now on these adorable kawaii coloring pages!
 (And even though we say they're for kids, we think that any teen or adult could have a fun time with these cutesy images too!)

 What Other Colors Can I Mix?